 The one thing that WILL help you though is your intuition.
 Always listen to your intuition.
 And if you’re not in touch with your intuition or feel like it’s leading you astray, keep reading the articles on this site (and subscribe to my newsletter here) and I will help you reconnect with that innate wisdom already inside you.

 2. Use Your Intuition

-Over the last decade of my own healing journey, I have worked with countless practitioners, some of which have been a great fit, while others have not.
-When choosing someone to work with, I always go with my gut and listen to my intuition.
-After our first meeting, I ask myself:
+Over the last decade of my own healing journey, I have worked with countless practitioners, some of whom have been a great fit, while others have not.
+When choosing a chronic illness practitioner to work with, I always go with my gut and listen to my intuition.
+After our first meeting, I asked myself: